flutter/website/src/development/ui/assets-and-images.md

 #### Android

-To add a "splash screen" to your Flutter application, navigate to `.../android/app/src/main`.
+To add a launch screen (also known as "splash screen") to your Flutter application, navigate to `.../android/app/src/main`.
 In `res/drawable/launch_background.xml`,
 use this [layer list drawable][] XML to customize the look of your launch screen.
 The existing template provides